 A big problem with designer client communication is that most of it takes place verbally.
 This results in an awful lot of miscommunication and misunderstanding.
 Instead of using words like ‘bold colors’, ‘pastels’, ‘sleek design’, show your client what you mean when you say those.
 This way, both you and the client can decide on the visuals that work the best.

 Don’t be afraid to explain why you took a certain approach or chose a specific color.
 By doing so, you can avoid a lot of friction between you and the client.
 Most designers will find that clients are surprisingly accepting when you explain to them why exactly you chose to do what you did.
 For example, if you picked a certain shade, you can explain that it’s been known to attract the kind of audience your client wants to engage.

 That’s all for today!

-At Sunan Designs, we make sure all our designers are trained and experienced at effective communication with our clients.
+At Sunan Designs, we make sure all our designers are trained and experienced at effective communication.
 That’s just the way we do it!
 Reach out to us today!